GIST-NJU/RestCT/README_DOCKER.md

 # Docker Image for Artifact Evaluation

 We provide a Docker image, `restct`, to simply the assessment of the RestCT tool.
-In this case, users can skip environment settings to run the RestCT tool, and also replicate the experiments reported in the paper.
+In this case, users can skip environment settings to run the RestCT tool, and also replicate the experiments reported in the paper. *At present, we only provide `restct` docker image for `linux/amd64`.*

 A copy of this image is also archived at DOI [10.5281/zenodo.5909761](https://doi.org/10.5281/zenodo.5909761).